Quantum character varieties and braided module categories: Reconstruction theorems

 \subsection{Reconstruction from tensor functors}

 Let $\cA$ and $\cB$ be tensor categories in $\LFP$ and $F:\cA\rightarrow \cB$ be a tensor functor.
-Suppose that $\cA$ is rigid, and assume the $\un_\cB$ is a pro-generator for the $\cA$-module structure on $\cB$ induced by $F$.
-This implies in particular that $F$ is dominant, i.e.that every object of $\cB$ is a subobject of an object in the image of $F$.
-In our setting, this is equivalent to ask for the right adjoint $F^R$ to be faithful.
-By definition, this also implies that $F$ has a cocontinuous right adjoint.
-Then the tensor unit $\mathbf{1}_\cB$ is both a left- and a right- $\cA$-progenerator for $\cB$.
+Suppose that $\cA$ is rigid, and assume the $\un_\cB$ is a pro-generator for the $\cA$-module structure on $\cB$ induced by $F$\footnote{Note that it is a pro-generator for the left $\cA$-action induced by $F$ if and only if it is for the right one.}.
+The definition of a pro-generator implies that $F=\act_{\un_\cB}$ has a cocontinuous right adjoint which is also faithful, i.e. $F$ is dominant.
 Hence, by applying Theorem~4.5 from~\cite{Ben-Zvi2015} to $\cB$ as a $\cA$-module category, we see that $\cB$ admits a simultaneous description, both as right-, and as left- $\underline{\End}(\mathbf{1}_\cB)$-modules in $\cA$, where we recall that $\underline{\End}(\mathbf{1}_\cB)\cong F^R(\mathbf{1}_\cB)$.
 In this section, we extend this description to encompass the tensor structure on $\cB$ as well.